Boho Macramé Christmas Trees – Beginner Tutorial

-I love using lavender or something citrusy.
+I love adding lavender or something citrusy.
 It always smells so fresh and clean.

 Spray both sides of the little macrame trees with starch.
 Wait a couple of seconds for it to sink into the fibers and then press lightly using an iron until dry to the touch.

 Aren’t they cute?
-I love super simple crafts like this.
+I love simple, handmade crafts like this.